Audiology/Hearing Science Research Travel Award (ARTA)

 - Experience the excitement of the ASHA Convention

-An individual is eligible to apply if he or she has not previously won this award and is currently (at the time of application submission) enrolled in one of the following:
+An individual is eligible to apply if he or she has not previously won this award and is enrolled in one of the following by the date of the annual Convention:

 - a clinical doctoral degree program (e.g., AuD) accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA)